ibm-cloud-docs/satellite/host-reqs.md

 ```
 {: screen}

 You might need to refresh your packages on the host machine.
-For example, in IBM Cloud infrastructureyou can run the following commands to add the required packages.
+For example, in IBM Cloud infrastructure you can run the following commands to add the required packages.
   1. Refresh the {{site.data.keyword.redhat_notm}} packages on your machine.
       ```
       subscription-manager refresh